What Is Liability-Only Car Insurance?

 A-LA Auto Insurance helps Texas drivers find the right balance between coverage and cost.
 We shop 35+ carriers to find you the most affordable liability policy — whether you need state minimum 30/60/25 or higher limits to protect your assets.
 Call us at (866) 252-6116 for a free quote today.

-Sean is a licensed insurance agent at A-LA Auto Insurance, a TDI-licensed independent agency with 13 offices across Dallas-Fort Worth.
-He specializes in helping Texas drivers find affordable coverage — including SR-22 filings, non-standard auto, no-credit-check options, and coverage for drivers without a US license.
+Sean is a licensed insurance agent at A-LA Auto Insurance, a TDI-licensed independent agency (License #3107286) with 14 offices across Dallas-Fort Worth.
+With 5+ years of experience in the non-standard auto insurance market, he specializes in SR-22 filings, high-risk auto, DUI insurance, no-credit-check options, and coverage for drivers without a US license.
+Sean works with 35+ carriers to find the lowest available rate.
 Call (866) 252-6116 to speak with the team directly.